rizchelwood/workshop/docs/ch4.md

 Replace `export default Pokemon` with `export default connect(mapStateToProps, mapDispatchToProps)(Pokemon);`.

-This allows us to access the Pokemon state and addPokemon action through props.
+This allows us to access the Pokemon state and 'addPokemon' action through props.
 In the component, let's create an addPokemon function to call `this.props.addPokemon`.
 This will be a callback function that will later be called in the Card component.

 Add the following code between the class and render function: